sufyaniitk/notes-on-proofwriting/N8_Even_More_Squares_II.md

 ---

-You should have npticed there's a bunch of implications and equivalences surrounding the Pythagorean Theorem.
+You should have noticed there's a bunch of implications and equivalences surrounding the Pythagorean Theorem.
 So let's have a look at the whole picture.

 Let $r$ denote the statement `a given triangle is right angled`.